rohan843/cybersecurity-notes/README.md

 ## Secure Design

 **CIA Triad**: It is a foundational model that helps inform how organizations consider risk when setting up systems and security policies.

+***C*onfidentiality**: Only authorized users can access specific assets or data.
+For e.g., strict access controls.

+***I*ntegrity**: Data is correct, authentic and reliable.
+For e.g., encryption to protect data from tampering.

+***A*vailability**: Data is available to those who are authorized to access it.

+**Asset**: An item percieved as having value to an organization.